Thakur Anoop Singh

-Thakur Anoop Singh (born 23 March 1989) is an Indian actor and bodybuilder who primarily appears in Telugu films and some Marathi, Tamil and Kannada films.
+Thakur Anoop Singh is an Indian actor and bodybuilder who primarily appears in Telugu films and some Marathi, Tamil and Kannada films.
 He played Dhritarashtra in the 2013 TV series Mahabharat.
 In 2015 he won a gold medal in a bodybuilding contest in Bangkok, Thailand.

 Personal life

 His ancestral roots lie in Udaipur, Rajasthan, and he belongs to a Rajput family.